Controls Technician Salary and Training Path

 What Controls Technicians Earn

-New York City is consistently among the highest-paying markets for BAS technicians, driven by the density of large commercial buildings, local law compliance requirements (Local Law 97), and a chronic shortage of qualified people.
+New York City is consistently among the highest-paying markets for BAS technicians, driven by Local Law 97 compliance requirements and a chronic shortage of qualified people.

 What Drives Salary Up

-Multiple certifications — EPA 608 is table stakes.
-LCA EE101 (lighting controls), N4 Niagara, and specialty vendor certifications from Distech, Automated Logic, or Johnson Controls stack up and make you harder to replace.
+Multiple certifications - EPA 608 is table stakes.
+LCA EE101, N4 Niagara, and specialty vendor certifications stack up.

-Specialty systems knowledge — Technicians who understand fault detection and diagnostics (FDD), energy analytics platforms, or integration of BAS with third-party systems are rare.
+Specialty systems knowledge - Fault detection, energy analytics, and BAS integration skills are rare.
 Rare gets paid.

 The Training Path That Actually Works

-Option 1: The S+J Model — Fast Track for New Entrants
+Option 1: The Stacks+Joules Model - Fast Track for New Entrants

 Option 2: Apprenticeship Programs

-Union apprenticeships (IBEW Local 3 in NYC, for example) are another path, particularly for the electrical side of controls work.
-These are typically 4–5 year programs with structured wage progression.
-Highly regarded, but slower to employment and more competitive to enter.
+Union apprenticeships (IBEW Local 3 in NYC) are 4–5 year programs with structured wage progression.
+Highly regarded, but slower to employment.

 Option 4: Vendor Certification Programs

-Manufacturers like Siemens, Johnson Controls, Automated Logic, and Distech offer their own training programs, often through dealer networks.
-These are valuable for deepening expertise in specific platforms but typically require some existing BAS foundation first.
-They're not designed as a first point of entry.
+Siemens, Johnson Controls, Automated Logic, Distech - valuable for deepening expertise but require existing BAS foundation first.

 What the Career Ladder Looks Like